BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Mexico to avoid the crowds but still enjoy great weather?
+When's the absolute best time to visit Mexico to avoid the crowds and still get great weather?

-For a sweet spot balancing good weather and fewer crowds, aim for the shoulder seasons: April to May and September to October.
+For a sweet spot balancing good weather and fewer crowds, aim for the shoulder seasons: April to May or October to November.
 You'll miss the peak winter rush and the intense summer heat and humidity, plus you'll often find better deals on flights and accommodations.
-Just be mindful that September can still be part of the hurricane season in some coastal areas, so keep an eye on forecasts.
+Just be mindful of potential hurricane season in the Caribbean coast during the fall, though it's often just a few days of rain.

-What's the deal with 'propina' (tipping) in Mexico?
-Is it expected everywhere?
+What's the deal with tipping in Mexico?
+Is it the same as in the US or Canada?

 How many days do you need in Mexico?